tek-aevl/umupdateold/README.md

-# umupdate contains a few srcripts for automation of mass updates over multiple devices.
+# umupdate contains a few scripts for automation of mass updates over multiple devices.